input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/proposal_submission_action.md

 * Proposer

-Updates are allowed by the original author and from the 'collaborators' metadata field of the referenced document specified by the 'ref' metadata field.
+Updates are allowed by the original author OR from the 'collaborators' metadata field (if defined) of the referenced document specified by the 'ref' metadata field.

 ## Copyright